shopkeep/deis/docs/reference/usage.rst

 Usage
 =====
-Once you have provisioned a Deis Controller
-(see the :ref:`Installing Deis <installing_deis>` guide), use the command-line interface (CLI) to create a cluster for your app, to push your code, and to scale your cloud resources.
+Once you have provisioned a Deis Controller (see the :ref:`installation_guide`), use the command-line interface (CLI) to create a cluster for your app, to push your code, and to scale your cloud resources.

 .. automodule:: client.deis
     :no-members: